SulivanM/DeadZone-Private-Server/README.md

    First, you need to install XAMPP or any other web server of your choice.
 This will serve as the environment to run the web client of the game.

 2. **Move the Files to the Server**:
-   After installing XAMPP, place all the files located in the `building` folder into your web server's root directory (typically `htdocs` in XAMPP).
+   After installing XAMPP, place all the files located in (typically `htdocs` in XAMPP).

 3. **Access the Web Page**:
    You can access the game page via your browser.
 However, please note that the server socket/API part of the game is **not yet functional** at this point.